GBLille/MassiveFold/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; the version of the model.')
   &nbsp;&nbsp;&nbsp;&nbsp; (a comma separated list)
   **--num_predictions_per_model**: How many predictions (each with a different random seed) will be
   &nbsp;&nbsp;&nbsp;&nbsp; generated per model.
-E.g. if this is 2 and there are 5
-  &nbsp;&nbsp;&nbsp;&nbsp; models then there will be 10 predictions per input.
+E.g. if this is 2 and there are 5 models then there will be 10 predictions per input.
   &nbsp;&nbsp;&nbsp;&nbsp; Note: this FLAG works for monomer and multimer
   &nbsp;&nbsp;&nbsp;&nbsp; (default: '5')
   **--start_prediction**: model to start with, can be used to parallelize jobs,